TutorialsAndroid/progressx/README.md

 ![](https://github.com/TutorialsAndroid/progressx/blob/master/art/device-2019-03-23-154713.png)

 ## Download
+*Upgrade to maven central as newer versions are released on maven* Step 1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {